Selection sort algorithm Java

 There are a number of different sorting algorithms.
 The selection of an appropriate algorithm depends on factors such as the size and characteristics of the input data, available memory, and time and space requirements.

-To make your choice easier, in our series we will introduce the most well-known data sorting algorithms, explain their principles, advantages and disadvantages, and implement them in Java.
-So far, we have discussed the following sorting algorithms:
+To make your choice easier, in our series we will introduce the most well-known data sorting algorithms, explain their principles, advantages and disadvantages, and program them in Java.

 Today we are going to look at selection sort.